Property and Invariant Functions¶

 (take n s)

-- takes
+takes

 string

-(taken from the end if n
+take the first n values from xs (taken from the end if n is

 negative)